 Alderfer Auction specializes in the works of Pennsylvania Impressionists.
 Located just miles from New Hope, Bucks County and the Delaware River, this rich and diverse landscape provided popular subject matter for many of the Pennsylvania Impressionist painters and the painters of the New Hope School.
-These paintings embody the nature that surrounds us in the PA countryside often depicting recognizable stone buildings among flowering fields or snow-covered roads and streams.The movement began in the first half of the 20th century when landscape painter William Langson Lathrop moved to the town of New Hope in 1898 and founded a summer school for art.
+These paintings embody the nature that surrounds us in the PA countryside often depicting recognizable stone buildings among flowering fields or snow-covered roads, bridges and streams.The movement began in the first half of the 20th century when landscape painter William Langson Lathrop moved to the town of New Hope in 1898 and founded a summer school for art.

 The movement is often referred to as the “New Hope School” because artists in Bucks County and New Hope in particular, schooled, taught and produced the most well-known works.
 This can be deceiving, as many works were painted outside of the town of New Hope.
 One of the well known artists, often featured in our Fine Art & Collectors auctions, is Walter E. Baum.
 He not only worked as an artist, but also, as a teacher and educator forming the Baum School of Art and the Allentown Art Museum (click here to read about our record breaker Baum & other PA Impressionist artwork records).
 Because of Baum, the influence of the movement expanded beyond Bucks County into the Lehigh Valley, specifically into the Allentown area.
 It is within this region that the movement continued to thrive well into the 1940’s & 1950’s.
 Art historians regard this group of the Pennsylvania Impressionists as the Baum Circle.